Tharnier/Lanthanide-Fitting/README.md

 # Parameterized Hamiltonian Fitting for Trivalent Lanthanide Ions

-This repository contains Python code and scripts designed to perform a parameterized fitting of the Hamiltonian for the trivalent lanthanide ions by utilizing advanced optimization techniques.
+This repository contains Python code and scripts, designed to perform a parameterized fitting of the Hamiltonian for the trivalent lanthanide ions, by utilizing advanced optimization techniques.
 The project leverages two primary approaches: hyperparameter optimization using Optuna and PyTorch.

 ## Repository Contents